 The Republic of Ezo and Jules Brunet

-Enomoto was sentenced to three years in prison, then received a special pardon in 1872, mainly at the insistence of Kuroda, who recognised his potentials, and was appointed secretary-general of the Hokkaidō Development Commission (開拓使 Kaitakushi).
-In 1874, he became vice-admiral in the Imperial Japanese Navy, and in the following year, he was sent to Russia as a plenipotentiary minister to try to resolve the Sakhalin issue, concluding the Treaty of Saint Petersburg (樺太・千島交換条約 Karafuto-chishima kōkan jōyaku) between the Empire of Russia and the Empire of Japan on May 7, 1875, in which Japan ceded Sakhalin to Russia in exchange for the Kuril Islands (千島列島 chishima rettō).
-In 1880, he was appointed Minister of the Navy (海軍卿 Kaigunshō), but suffered fromthe resentment of members of the former Satsuma domain, who regarded naval affairs as their own preserve.
-In 1882, he became ambassador to China and assumed a number of ministerial portfolios: education, communications, foreign affairs, agriculture, and commerce.
-In 1887, he was raised to peerage (子爵 shishaku, viscount) under the Meiji kazoku (華族) system and appointed a member of the Imperial Privy Council (枢密院 sūmitsu-in) in 1890.
+Enomoto was sentenced to three years in prison, then received a special pardon in 1872, mainly at the insistence of Kuroda, who recognised his potentials and was appointed secretary-general of the Hokkaidō Development Commission (開拓使 Kaitakushi).
+In 1874, he became vice-admiral in the Imperial Japanese Navy; in the following year, he was sent to Russia as a plenipotentiary minister to try to resolve the Sakhalin issue, concluding the Treaty of Saint Petersburg (樺太・千島交換条約 Karafuto-chishima kōkan jōyaku) between the Empire of Russia and the Empire of Japan on May 7, 1875, in which Japan ceded Sakhalin to Russia in exchange for the Kuril Islands (千島列島 chishima rettō).
+In 1880, he was appointed Minister of the Navy (海軍卿 Kaigunshō) but suffered from the resentment of members of the former Satsuma domain, who regarded naval affairs as their preserve.
+In 1882, he became ambassador to China and assumed some ministerial portfolios: education, communications, foreign affairs, agriculture, and commerce.
+In 1887, he was raised to the peerage (子爵 shishaku, viscount) under the Meiji kazoku (華族) system and appointed a member of the Imperial Privy Council (枢密院 sūmitsu-in) in 1890.
 Enomoto rose to be one of the highest-ranking former Tokugawa retainers, unquestionably an exception in the Meiji era, when most political and military top positions were held by statesmen from Chōshū and Satsuma.

-Enomoto strongly promoted Japanese emigration to Latin America and the Pacific region and founded the Department of Agriculture, Ikueiko School, Tokugawa Ikuei-kai Foundation (徳川育英会育英黌農業科), which later became the Tokyo University of Agriculture (東京農業大学 Tōkyō nōgyō daigaku), also known as Nōdai (農大) or Tōkyō nōdai (東京農大).
+Enomoto strongly promoted Japanese emigration to Latin America and the Pacific region and founded the Department of Agriculture, Ikueiko School, Tokugawa Ikuei-Kai Foundation (徳川育英会育英黌農業科), which later became the Tokyo University of Agriculture (東京農業大学 Tōkyō nōgyō daigaku), also known as Nōdai (農大) or Tōkyō nōdai (東京農大).
 Enomoto resigned in 1897, in protest against the Ashio Copper Mines Incident (足尾銅山鉱毒事件 Ashio dōzan kōdoku jiken), where in 1896 mining operations resulted in massive pollution of the Tone and the Watarase rivers.
-Both rivers irrigated a large part of the Northern Kantō plain, resulting in a agricultural disaster.
-Due to the strong protests of local peasants the affair was brought before the Diet.
+Both rivers irrigated a large part of the Northern Kantō plain, resulting in an agricultural disaster.
+Due to the loud protests of local peasants, the affair was brought before the Diet.
 Enomoto was the only major government figure to take a stand on corporate accountability for environmental pollution.

 “What do you want?” he demanded.